tenzincode/tenzin.ca/source/about/index.md

 date: 2017-04-09 17:16:10
 ---

-I'm a web developer born and raised in Winnipeg, Manitoba and currently living in Montreal, Quebec.
-I completed my Bachelors of Science in Mathematics at McGill University in 2006 and Diploma in Web Development after that at Concordia University.
-I love photography, coding, gaming, and lamp.
+i'm a web developer born and raised in winnipeg, manitoba and currently living in montreal, quebec where i did my bachelors of science in mathematics at mcgill university and diploma in web development at concordia university.  i love coding, camping, canoes, cameras, and cycling.

 <!-- CV -->
 [**→ curriculum vitae** (/kəˈrɪkjᵿləm ˈviːtaɪ/, /ˈwiːtaɪ/, or /ˈvaɪtiː/)](#)